EVPN-VXLAN Configuration

 - Exclude this switch from association to any Distributed Services Manager: unchecked

-Checking Force LLDP Discovery prompts AFC to use LLDP neighbor information to discover link topology between spine-and-leaf switches and ToR VSX pairs dynamically.
+Checking Force LLDP Discovery prompts Fabric Composer to use LLDP neighbor information to discover link topology between spine-and-leaf switches and ToR VSX pairs dynamically.

 Step 3 Repeat the steps above for VSF server access switch stacks.
 Verify that all server access switch stacks are listed with the Sub Leaf role selected and click ADD.